Best Workouts for Women: Good Routines, Great Results

 Exercises to Get a Beautiful, Toned Glutes

-The key to getting the perfectly toned butt is working your glute muscles with compound exercises.
+The key to getting the perfect glutes is working your glute muscles with compound women's glute exercises.
 A compound exercise is an exercise that involves more than one muscle group, like squats.
 You’ll also want to do a couple of isolated exercises, like glute bridges, to help strength your hip stability muscles.

 The gluteus medius and gluteus minimus were not designed for size, but they shouldn't be ignored.
 Both muscles assist in abduction, stabilization, and internal and external rotation of the hip joint.
-Lateral band walks and monster band walks are a great way to strengthen these smaller glute muscles to help prevent injury.
+Lateral band walks and monster band walks are a great way to strengthen these smaller female glutes to help prevent injury.
 These are great exercises to add to your warm-up for leg days.

 Before you start lifting heavy weights, it’s important to activate your glute muscles.
 If you work a desk job, you’re sitting on your butt all day.
 If you go right from your desk chair into your workout, you might develop “dead butt syndrome.”
 Yes, it is a real thing!
 To help prevent this, you want to focus on some activation exercises, like the donkey kick.